bd-j/prospector/doc/installation.rst

    `python-FSPS <https://github.com/dfm/python-FSPS>`_

 - **Note.** Significant speed gains my be made by setting ``mag_compute=0`` in the FSPS source file ``sps_vars.f90`` before compiling and installing both FSPS and python-FSPS.
+It is also probably a good idea to use the Padova isochrones, again for speed reasons.
+See the FSPS manual for instructions on changing the isochrones.

 You may also wish to have `AstroPy <https://astropy.readthedocs.org/en/stable/>`_ for FITS file processing and cosmological calculations.